-10 Ways for Businesses To Use AI in 2025
+11 Ways for Small Businesses To Use AI in 2026

 From improved decision-making to task automation, discover how you can use AI to streamline your business processes, along with key benefits and challenges.

 Artificial intelligence (AI) continues to see widespread adoption across industries and business functions, and to reshape how companies operate.
-From marketing to human resources, AI is being used throughout organizations to automate tasks, improve data analytics, and make better informed decisions more quickly.
+From marketing to human resources, AI is being used throughout organizations of all sizes to streamline tasks, improve data analytics, and make better informed decisions more quickly.

-Rather than replacing workers, AI is used to reduce repetitive work, drive efficiencies, and maximize human potential by helping employees and businesses across industries work more strategically.
+Rather than replacing workers, AI is used to reduce repetitive work, drive efficiencies, and maximize human potential by helping employees and businesses work more strategically.
+For small businesses with lean teams and resources, AI can offer a strategic advantage by automating routine tasks and scaling operations, enabling SMBs to compete more effectively with larger organizations.
+Learn more about the benefits of using AI in business, as well as specific uses across departments.

 How are businesses using AI?